 The Riverina Regional Library (RRL) is the largest regional library service in NSW.
-It provides library services to approximately 137,800 constituents of 10 local government areas, those being the shires of Bland, Coolamon, Cootamundra-Gundagai, Federation, Greater Hume, Junee, Lockhart, Snowy Valleys, Temora and the City of Wagga Wagga.
-The service consists of 19 stationary library branches and a mobile library spread over an area of 47,830 sq km (which is around 70% of the total area of Tasmania and 6% of the total area of NSW).
+It provides library services to approximately 86,846 constituents of 10 local government areas, those being the shires of Bland, Coolamon, Cootamundra-Gundagai, Federation, Greater Hume, Junee, Leeton, Lockhart, Snowy Valleys and Temora.
+The service consists of 19 stationary library branches and a mobile library spread over an area of 44,258 sq km.

 The RRL was established in 1978, and has grown from its initial membership through the admission of additional Councils.